 The Oxford Sandy and Black pig is a traditional rare breed which neared extinction 20 years ago.
 Well recognised for its mothering skills and calm temperament and its ability to deal with all types of conditions make it an ideal pig for Cwmcrwth Farm.
 Docile with visitors to the point of friendliness means even children can enter pens with the large boars.

 Of the 4 male and 13 female lines remaining we have 2 male and 9 female lines available for breeding and sale.
-Please contact us if you have an enquiry or you are interested in our Pig Keeping Courses.
+Please contact us if you have an enquiry about stock or you are interested in our Pig Keeping Courses.

 Highland Cattle are one of Britain's oldest, most distinctive, and best known breeds, with a long, thick, flowing coat and large horns.
 Originating from Western Scotland they are ideally suited to the Welsh weather and habitat.

 Cotswold sheep were introduced to the UK by the Romans and were reknown for their beautiful thick wool known as the 'Golden Fleece' giving them their shaggy appearance.
 Today Cotswold's are classified as a rare breed.

 Our small Towy Flock of registered Ewes and Rams are predominantly kept for maintenance of the meadows and breeding.
 Guests love to visit at Easter and watch lambing live in our barn.
 But the star of the flock is Daisy our orphaned lamb from 2011 who befriends every visitor and who gives her name to our woollen blankets woven from their fleeces.

 We have inherited 2 goats from a retiring smallholder, Dora the Angora and Gertie the Golden Guernsey both rare breeds.

 The Golden Guernsey goat is indigenoue to Guernsey but has been saved from extinction by breeding on mainland Britain.
 A small goat with low milk yield it is very adaptable requiring only feeding and housing.